Is Quikrete as Strong as Concrete? (Is There A Difference?)

 Defining Concrete

-Although the finished product tends to look the same, concrete comes in various different forms.
+Although the finished product looks the same, concrete comes in various forms.
 Firstly, there are different mixes, and then there are different types.

 What are the different types of Concrete Mix?

-There are two types of concrete mixes — namely, design mix and nominal mix.
-The nominal mix is used for small construction and residential projects and is generally mixed in a proportion of 1:2:4 — one part cement, two parts sand, four parts coarse aggregates.
+There are two types of concrete mixes: design mix and nominal mix.
+The nominal mix is used for small construction and residential projects and is generally mixed in a proportion of 1:2:4 — one part cement, two parts sand, and four parts coarse aggregates.

 Design mix proportions are the result of laboratory tests, which determine the compressive strength needed for the structural design of the concrete product.

-There are also two methods of mixing — concrete is either mixed by hand or machine.
-This will depend on the amount of concrete needed — mixing by hand is usually for smaller jobs — as well as the quality required because machine mixing is more consistent.
+There are also two mixing methods — concrete is either mixed by hand or machine.
+This will depend on the amount of concrete needed — mixing by hand is usually for smaller jobs — and the quality required because machine mixing is more consistent.

 Different Types of Concrete